-The Bandstand next to the large picnic area and new Street Food Catering Court, is a wonderful way to relax for a while and listen to some of the diverse bands and musician that will be coming to the Show.
+The Bandstand next to the large picnic area and new Street Food Catering Court, was a wonderful way to relax for a while and listen to some of the diverse bands and musicians that came to the Show.

 Faversham Mission Brass Band (Friday)